crowdfavorite-mirrors/wp-wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==

+= 2.3.7 =
+* Fixed category excluding/including bug.

+= 2.3.6 =
+* Added ability to set links' target attribute (thanks, Pedro!).
+* Added sanitization for external thumbnail filenames to avoid weird characters.
+* Added a new content tag, {score}, to display the post rating as a simple integer (thanks, Artem!).
+* Added japanese and persian translations (thanks kjmtsh and Tatar).
+* Added wpp-list class to the UL tag, this should help style the popular list better.
+* Added plugin version to wp_enqueue_* calls.
+* Updated thumbnail feature to handle external images.
+* Updated wpp.css with text floating next to thumbnails - this sets a predefined style for the plugin for the first time.
+* Removed unnecesary wpp-thumbnail class from link tag, the image already has it.
+* Fixed typo in wpp_update_warning.
+From v2.3.3, minimun Wordpress version required is 3.3.
+* Fixed minor bugs.

 = 2.3.5 =
 * Fixed minor bugs on admin page.
 * Fixed query bug preventing some results from being listed.